 Macmillan offers one-off payments to people with cancer.
-A grant can be for anything from heating bills or extra clothing to a much-needed break.
+A grant can be for anything from heating bills or extra clothing to changes needed to your home.
 Call us on 0808 808 00 00 to speak to a financial guide or benefits adviser, or to find out more about Macmillan Grants.